solana-foundation/solana-improvement-documents/proposals/0166-dynamic-stack-frames.md

 ### Identification of programs

-As per the description in SIMD-0161, programs compiled with dynamic stack frames will contain the XX flag on their ELF header `e_flags` field.
+As per the description in SIMD-0161, programs compiled with dynamic stack frames must contain the XX flag on their ELF header `e_flags` field.

 ## Impact